In the Name of Blossom: Production

 The filming began on January 2, 2024 in Hengdian World Studios.
 The crew later moved to Xiangyang and Laoling Film Studio in north China's Shandong province.
+Flourished Peony and In the Name of Blossom were filmed at the same time.
 Yang Zi and Li Xian acted in the lead roles.
 This series is their third collaboration after the 2019 hit television series Go Go Squid! and the 2020 film Soul Snatcher.